 Our final advice for communicating when you don’t speak the language is this:

 Feel victorious when it goes right, and laugh when it goes wrong.

 There you have it, all of our best advice for getting along in places where you don’t speak the language.

 What’s your experience been?
 What are your favorite language work-around tips?
 Share them in the comments.
 We’d love to hear from you.

-Don’t forget to get access to our FREE Google Translate Tutorial Video, to get the most out of the app.
+Don’t forget to watch our the Google Translate Tutorial Video above so you can get the most out of the app.